1999 WNBA season

-The 1999 WNBA Season was the Women's National Basketball Association's third season.
+The 1999 WNBA season was the Women's National Basketball Association's third season.
 The 1999 season saw two expansion teams join the league, the Minnesota Lynx and Orlando Miracle.
+The 1999 WNBA expansion draft took place on April 6, 1999.
 The schedule was increased from 30 to 32 games per team.
 The season ended with the Houston Comets winning their third WNBA championship.